pingcap/docs/tidb-computing.md

 This section describes the scheme for mapping data to (Key, Value) key-value pairs in TiDB.
 Data to be mapped here consists of the following two types:

 - Data of each row in the table, hereinafter referred to as table data.
-- Data for all indexes in the table, hereinafter referred to as index data.
+- Data of all indexes in the table, hereinafter referred to as index data.

 ### Mapping of table data to Key-Value